 1.Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes, or contributed to group efforts over time

-Every year, during the month of November, my high school conducts an annual fest called FIESTA, for marking the departure of 12th grade students.
-This year for 2019, I was chosen by my Principal to be volunteering LEAD for this event.
+Every year, during the month of November, my high school conducts an annual fest called FIESTA as a sendoff to the twelfth graders.
+For 2019, our Principal chose me to LEAD this event.

 I guess, since I am active in academics, sports, extracurricular activities and accepted by various groups of students in the earlier events, I was trusted to take up this responsibility.
-The event was conducted on November 9th, 2019 and it was a grand success.
+The event was conducted on November 9th, 2019 and it.

-It wasn’t an easy process with less than two-weeks to go before the event and also the sense of urgency set in.
-I had to engage with 300 students, where more than 100 of them were interested to participate in various activities such as Dancing, Singing, Drama and Standup comedy.
+The event was a grand success but it wasn’t easy to begin with.
+We had less than two-weeks to prepare for the event and I had to engage with 300 students, where more than 100 of them were interested to participate in various activities including Dancing, Singing, Drama and Standup comedy.
 People had strong opinions about the venue, food, agenda and came up with new ideas.

-I started with planning the budget with the help of teaching staff and co-organizers (students from various groups).
-We raised required funds from students and the school.
+With the help of teaching staff and co-organizers (students from various groups), I started with planning the budget.
+We raised the required funds from students and the school.

-Given the complexity and magnitude of the event, I had to engage, encourage, and communicate with various student groups to select the participants and to make our vision a reality.
-Many things had to be taken under-consideration for example, the type of food to be served and there were minor conflicts between 11th and 12th grade students regarding the dance songs they had chosen to perform.
+At one point, there were conflicts between 11th and 12th grade students regarding the dance songs they wished to perform on.
 With some advice from my friends and trusted faculty, I incorporated their suggestions to create an agreeable agenda.

 I strove to display confidence and spent late evenings working with co-organizers to ensure that the event was a grand success.

-I realized that leadership isn't just about having a title - it was a fluid exercise of bringing a team together to transform vision into reality and an innately human desire to be part of something greater.
+This experience helped me realize that leadership wasn’t just about having a title - it was a fluid exercise of bringing a team together to transform vision into reality and an innately human desire to be part of something greater.
 I learned to work with people and empower them to do their best.
 I hope to inspire people in the same way in college.

 Topic #3> Greatest Talent or Skill